Greyhounds by Emma Smith-Stevens

 $17.95

-A couple buys a Betta fish in the hopes it will solve their marital problems.
-A young girl, envious of her friend’s disability and illness, begins to fabricate symptoms of her own.
-In the sunset of a season of grief and guilt, a husband and wife begin to drive incessantly, months after hitting a teenage boy with their car.
-And while her widowed neighbor watches, a woman who has long struggled with hoarding finds her life momentarily transformed when she adopts a family of greyhounds.
+A couple buys a Betta fish in the hopes it will salvage their drowning marriage.
+A young girl, envious of her friend's terminal illness, begins fabricating symptoms of her own.
+Months after a fatal collision, a husband and wife begin driving incessantly, haunted by the memory of the teenage boy they killed.
+And while her widowed neighbor watches, a woman who has long struggled with hoarding finds her life forever changed when she begins acquiring greyhounds.

-Unflinchingly honest and relatable, Smith-Stevens’s debut short story collection invites readers to reckon with the familiar through a new lens—a captivating collection for fans of Carmen Maria Machado and Marie-Helene Bertino.
+Unflinching and audacious, Smith-Stevens's debut short story collection compels readers to reckon with the familiar—the very self—through a new lens, a treasure for fans of Carmen Maria Machado and Marie-Helene Bertino.

 Publication Date: October 27, 2026